-^{5.} As one reviewer noted, one could interpret Elster (1998) to mean that indignation is never felt apart from anger.
+$^{{}^{5}}$ As one reviewer noted, one could interpret Elster (1998) to mean that indignation is never felt apart from anger.
 If so, our use of the terms differs a little from his.
 This said, we conjecture that the difference stems from the fact that when he defines the terms, it is in the context of SPP.

-^{6.} The identification of anger as motivation for SPP is itself not novel: see, for example, Fehr and Gächter (2002) or de Quervain et al. (2004).
-For earlier work on the importance of negative emotions and punishment, see also Pillutla and Murnighan (1996) and Bosman and van Winden (2002).
+$^{^{6}}$ The identification of anger as motivation for SPP is itself not novel: see, for example, Fehr and Gächter (2002) or de Quervain et al (2004).
+For earlier work on the importance of "negative emotions" and punishment, see also Pillutla and Murnighan (1996) and Bosman and van Winden (2002).

-^{7.} As one reviewer notes, the surprise, perhaps, is that reciprocity or "trade in sanctions" exists at all, since it costs the same to punish within and across groups.
+7As one reviewer notes, the suprise, perhaps, is that reciprocity or "trade in sanctions" exists at all, since it costs the same to punish within and across groups.

-It follows, then, that in the one-way treatment, TPP is the result of indignation alone, while in the two-way treatments, both indignation and the exchange of enforcement gifts across groups are responsible.
-The difference between TPP in the one- and two-way treatments is thus a measure of the differential effect of either simple or complex group reciprocity.
+alone, while in the two-way treatments, both indignation and the exchange of enforcement gifts across groups are responsible.
+The difference between TPP in the oneand two-way treatments is thus a measure of the differential effect of either simple or complex group reciprocity.

-2. Design Details and Predictions
+2 Design Details and Predictions

 We adopted a one-shot framework because we wanted to eliminate some common instrumental explanations for punishment.
-In a repeated VCM, contributors may choose to punish members of their own group because they believe that punishment will increase how much their targets contribute in the future, thereby increasing their own future payoffs or, in the case of altruists, because they simply want to benefit other contributors.
+In a repeated VCM, contributors may choose to punish members of their own group because they believe that punishment will increase how much their "targets" contribute in the future, thereby increasing their own future payoffs or, in the case of altruists, because they simply want to benefit other contributors.
 A similar logic applies to punishment outside one's group.
 As bystanders who are not directly affected, the contributors in one group may punish the free riders in another when engaged in indirect reciprocity (Alexander 1987) or, as altruists, to benefit other contributors.
 Punishment cannot be instrumental, however, when there are no future rounds.

-Most VCM experiments report initial contribution levels close to 50%, a dramatic result inasmuch as the dominant strategy is to contribute nothing.
-There is some concern, however, that the common choice of splitting one's token endowment equally is more a reflection of participant confusion than cooperation.
+Most VCM experiments report initial contribution levels close to 50 percent, a dramatic result inasmuch as the dominant strategy is to contribute nothing.8 There is some concern, however, that the common choice of splitting one's token endowment equally is more a reflection of participant confusion than cooperation.
 In their VCM experiment, for example, Houser and Kurzban (2002) found that the mean contribution was close to half the endowment, despite the fact that players knew that the other members of their group were robots who "chose" their contributions independently.
 They estimated, in fact, that more than half the tokens contributed could be attributed to confusion.
 Because confusion is a particular concern in one-shot experiments, a number of measures were taken to ensure that our participants understood, and considered carefully, the experiment.